bautrukevich/bautrukevich/README.md

 🧔 Former **Designer**, **Full-stack developer**. **Front-end engineer**, with an understanding of fundamentals, fresh standards, and instruments.
 Now **Mentor** at Practicum by Yandex.

 🧙 **Mentor** for junior developers or for those who make the first steps on the web.
-Creator of ["My dear frontend developer.
-Practice!"](https://t.me/j_f_mentorship) community.
+Writing in the Telegram channel ["Seryozha steps over the edge"](https://t.me/j_f_mentorship).

 By any questions feel free to contact me on [Telegram](https://t.me/bautrukevich).